 This shelf sea stratification is a fundamental control on biological growth in shelf seas.
 When stratification begins in spring the plankton trapped in the upper, well-lit water grow rapidly in the "spring bloom".
-This bloom is a short-lived feature, as the plankton rapidly consume the available nutrients in the surface water.
+This bloom is a shortlived feature, as the plankton rapidly consume the available nutrients in the surface water.
 Many other marine organisms time their breeding cycles to correspond to this sudden arrival of plankton.
 The timing of this event is controlled by the competition between the solar heating and the tides, with a smaller but still important contribution from mixing caused by winds (e.g. stratification and the bloom tend to be delayed in windier springs).
 A changing climate, both in terms of warming and shifts in wind patterns, is likely to alter the timing of this key biological event.

 During summer in the stratified regions there is little biological growth in the surface water, as the stratification prevents the re-supply of deeper nutrients.
 Plankton growth continues at the bottom of the surface layer, in response to weak sunlight and a leakage of nutrients upward from the deeper water.
 Growth rates are low, but added up over the whole summer the total amount of growth is similar to that in the spring bloom (Sharples, 2008) and is believed to be vital in supporting the rest of the marine food chain after the spring bloom (Richardson et al., 2000).
 The boundaries between the mixed and stratified regions are also important regions for biological growth and the distribution of marine animals that depend on the plankton for their food (Pingree et al., 1975; Begg and Reid, 1996; Sims and Quayle, 1998).
+Stratification has been associated with a reduced oxygen level in bottom waters of open-shelf regions (Greenwood et al.; 2010, Queste et al., 2013).

-Close to the coast the strength of the tidal currents around much of the UK coast generates sufficient mixing to prevent stratification that would otherwise form due to the inputs of estuarine (low salt) water.
-Instead coastal waters tend to be vertically well-mixed, but with salt content gradually increasing offshore away from the estuaries.
-Two notable exceptions to this are the eastern Irish Sea (Liverpool Bay, influenced by the estuaries of the Dee, Mersey, Ribble, Wyre and Lune [Sharples and Simpson, 1995]) and the southern North Sea (influenced by the Rhine [Souza and Simpson, 1996]), where a fresher surface layer can form during weaker tidal flows (neap tides) but is then eroded when the tidal currents increase (spring tides).
+Close to the coast the strength of the tidal currents around much of the UK coast generates sufficient mixing to prevent stratification that would otherwise form due to the inputs of estuarine (low salinity) water.
+Instead coastal waters tend to be vertically well-mixed, but with salinity gradually increasing offshore away from the estuaries.
+Two notable exceptions to this are the eastern Irish Sea (Liverpool Bay, influenced by the estuaries of the Dee, Mersey, Ribble, Wyre and Lune (Sharples and Simpson, 1995)) and the southern North Sea (influenced by the Rhine (Souza and Simpson, 1996)), where a fresher surface layer can form during weaker tidal flows (neap tides) but is then eroded when the tidal currents increase (spring tides).
 The development of stratification in these coastal areas can be associated with an increase in the transport rates of estuarine water and its constituents (sediments, nutrients, anthropogenic contaminants) away from the coast at the sea surface, but at the same time increased onshore transports of material in the bottom waters.
-Coastal stratification is also implicated in many harmful algal blooms (Tett et al., 2003), and the development of reduced oxygen in the bottom waters (Karlson et al., 2002, Greenwood et al., 2009).
+Coastal stratification is also implicated in many harmful algal blooms (Tett et al., 2003).
 As stratification by fresher water at the coast is dependent on the balance between the rate of supply of the estuarine water and the strength of the mixing processes, changes in the climate (i.e. changes in winds and rainfall) will modify this balance.